karmab/kcli/README.md

 ```

 To deploy from templates, grab images at [openstack](http://docs.openstack.org/image-guide/obtain-images.html)

+## I use docker, i m cool

+grab image

+`docker pull karmab/kcli`

+if running locally, use the launch it with.

+`docker run -it -v /var/run/libvirt:/var/run/libvirt karmab/kcli /bin/bash`

+if using a remote hypervisor, launch it with a local kcli.yml file and providing you ssh keys too

+`docker run -ti -v ~/kcli.yml:/root/kcli.yml -v ~/.ssh:/root/.ssh karmab/kcli /bin/bash`

 ## configuration

 If you only want to use your local libvirt daemon, no configuration is needed.